 When we augment human and technological resources, jobs aren’t necessarily disappearing; they’re just changing.
 Indeed, for a job to be completely automated and to entirely eliminate the human component, the machine would have to do the work just as well (i.e., drastically reduced errors, etc.), or more likely better than the humans.
 And it must do this all at a lower cost.

 But technology like this is still few and far between.
-For example, many large-scale businesses, like financial institutions or insurance companies, have implemented chat bots or automated customer service lines.
-But often a customer just want to speak to another person when combating a complex problem.
+For example, many large-scale businesses, like financial institutions or insurance companies, have implemented chatbots or automated customer service lines.
+And I don’t know about you, but when I’m on a customer service line, I usually just want to speak to another human being.
 This type of technology can be beneficial for assisting with basic issues.
 It can help guide customers to the right department, but it is not sophisticated enough to handle more thorny problems.

-By removing the burden of repetitive or low-level problem-solving tasks, workers are freed up to contribute to value-adding tasks.
+By removing the burden of repetitive or low-level problem-solving tasks, AI and automated technologies free up workers to contribute to value-adding tasks.
 So when a worker performs in tandem with automated technology, their job is augmented so that they can accomplish even more work in less time with fewer mistakes.
 Deloitte calls this worker plus automated technology a “superjob.”

 The next step in augmentation then is to extend the work of humans and machines together to the group.
 We call this a “superteam.”

 Deloitte was the first to coin the term “superteam.”
 It encompasses the integration of AI into human work teams.

-Obviously, work teams have become the standard unit of a successfully functioning organization.
+Work teams have become the standard unit of a successfully functioning organization.
 These businesses are group-centric and network-based.
 AI then simply augments the team.
 The human team and AI working together actually increases the business’s overall work and thus creates value.
-So superjobs are augmented, but superteams are an extension of the superjob and are collaborative.
+So superjobs are augmented, but superteams are a collaborative extension of the superjob.